actionhero/actionhero/docs/servers/websocket.md

 ## General

-actionhero uses [faye](http://faye.jcoglan.com/) for web sockets.
-Faye provides an abstraction for web sockets which allow fallback to long-polling and other protocols which should be appropriate for the vast majority of browsers.
+actionhero uses [Priums](https://github.com/primus/primus) for web sockets.
+The Primus project allows you to choose from many webscoket backends, including `ws`, `engine.io`, `socket.io`, and more.
 Within actionhero, web sockets are bound to the web server (either http or https).

-Faye can be configured to use a redis store to share state information across nodes.  actionhero uses the [faye-node-redis](https://github.com/faye/faye-redis-node) backend to ensure that all the nodes in your cluster can serve content for any client (no need for 'sticky' load balancer sessions).  actionhero also uses faye interntally to communicate between peers.
+actionhero will generate the client-side javasctipt needed for you (based on the actionheroClient library, priums, and the underlying ws transport).
+This file is regenerated each time you boot the application.

+**Warning**

+In `v9.0.0`, actionhero will no longer attempt to manage non-sticky client connections.
+This means if you have a multi-server actionhero deployment and you use long-polling in your websocket transport, you will need to ensure that your load balancer can enforce sticky connections, meaning every request from the client will hit the same actionhero node.

 ## Connection Details